 Lower-level (100-200) courses in the department are open to all students.
-Upper-level (300-400) courses in the department are open to students not majoring or minoring in business, marketing, entrepreneurship, accounting, finance, or economics with consent of the department head; a small percentage of seats in each class is reserved to accommodate such students, but such students should follow the department's closed course process by contacting the department head.
-However, students not majoring or minoring in business, marketing, entrepreneurship, accounting, finance, or economics may take only one upper-level course in the department unless required to do so by a major outside the Department of Business Administration, or unless they receive permission from the department head.
+Upper-level (300-400) courses in the department are open to students not majoring or minoring in business, marketing, professional sales, entrepreneurship, accounting, finance, or economics with consent of the department head; a small percentage of seats in each class is reserved to accommodate such students, but such students should follow the department's closed course process by contacting the department head.
+However, students not majoring or minoring in business, marketing, professional sales, entrepreneurship, accounting, finance, or economics may take only one upper-level course in the department unless required to do so by a major outside the Department of Business Administration, or unless they receive permission from the department head.

 Marketing is the discipline that connects an organization to its customers or clients.
 It requires decisions relating to pricing, product development, communication and distribution of goods, services, or ideas.
+The marketing discipline is becoming increasingly dynamic with technological advancements such as social media, data analytics, search engine optimization (SEO), and supply chain management.
 Marketing majors are open to many career paths, including research, communication, sales, logistics, product management, and online interactions with customers or clients.
+Marketing majors at Illinois Weslevan University will graduate career ready.